An EFT for anisotropic anti-ferromagnets: gapped Goldstones, pseudo-Goldstones, and phase transitions: The EFT

 The correctness of this procedure is guaranteed by the fact, when going to the associated Hamiltonian density, one indeed recovers a purely Zeeman term, as expected.

 To determine the spectrum of this theory, we first need to find the background value for $\hat{\bm n}$.
-This is done by minimizing the Hamiltonian density, taken in the static and homogeneous limit, which reads,
+This is done by minimizing the Hamiltonian density, taken in the static and homogeneous limit, which reads

-where we take the magnetic field to be aligned along the $z$-axis, $\bm B = B \:\hat{\bm z}$, a configuration we will assume in the rest of the work.
+where we take the magnetic field to be aligned along the $z$-axis, $\text{\bf H} = \text{H} \:\hat{\bm z}$, a configuration we will assume in the rest of the work for simplicity.
+(A more general case is reported in Appendix~\ref{app:generalB}.)
 The Hamiltonian above is clearly minimized by any configuration such that $\hat n_z = 0$.
 Therefore, while in absence of magnetic field the background value of the order parameter can be aligned along any direction, now this freedom is restricted to the plane perpendicular to the magnetic field itself.
 We will then take our background value to be, for example, $\langle \hat{\bm n} \rangle = \hat{\bm y}$.

 Following the standard coset construction ideas~\cite{callan1969structure,coleman1969structure}, the magnon fields can be parametrized as local broken transformations around equilibrium.
-Specifically, the background spontaneously breaks the rotations generated by $S_1$ and $S_3$, meaning that we can express the magnon fields as $\hat{\bm n}(x) = e^{i ( \theta^1(x) S_1 + \theta^3(x) S_3 )}\cdot \hat{\bm y}$.
+Specifically, the background spontaneously breaks the rotations generated by $S_1$ and $S_3$, meaning that we can express the magnon fields as $\hat{\bm n}(x) = e^{i ( \theta^1(x) S_1 + \theta^3(x) S_3 )} \hat{\bm y}$.
 The corresponding quadratic Lagrangian is then,

 and, the dispersion relations can be read off to be,

 A comment about this spectrum is in order.
 In absence of magnetic field, the two modes are degenerate, and both gapless.
 This is because the background Hamiltonian of the system would be completely insensitive to the direction taken by $\langle \hat{\bm n} \rangle$.
 The two gapless modes are the Goldstone bosons reflecting this fact.